sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Sto2011] \A. Storjohann, Email Communication.
 30 May 2011.

 ..
+[StoerWitz1970] Josef Stoer and Christoph Witzgall.
+                   Convexity and Optimization in Finite Dimensions I, vol.
+                   163 of Grundlehren der mathematischen Wissenschaften.
+                   Springer-Verlag, New York, 1970.
+ISBN 9783642462184,
+                   :doi:`10.1007/978-3-642-46216-0`.

+..
 [Str1969] Volker Strassen. *Gaussian elimination is not
              optimal*.
 Numerische Mathematik, 13:354-356, 1969.